deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/diet.md

 [The Man Who Can Predict How Long You Have Left To Live (To The Nearest Month): Gary Brecka | E225 - YouTube](https://www.youtube.com/watch?v=r3atRG5wvtg)

 [The Weight Loss Scientist: You've Been LIED To About Calories, Dieting & Losing Weight: Giles Yeo - YouTube](https://www.youtube.com/watch?v=Gy_vcL1cpP8)

+People are overweight because they eat too much.
+It is also really hard to stop. -- Scott Young

+- Your brain has specific neural circuitry designed to avoid starvation and, by extension, any rapid weight-loss.
+When you lose a lot of body fat, your hunger levels increase to encourage you to bring it back up.